-There are around 800 undergraduate students at Lehigh, comprising approximately twenty percent of the undergraduate population.
+There are approximately 800 undergraduate students at Lehigh, comprising approximately 18 percent of the undergraduate population.

 Is there a building for Jewish life at Lehigh?
 Where is the Jewish Student Center it located?

-The Jewish Student Center is located at 216 Summit Street.
-The building is directly across Brodhead Street from the Alumni Memorial Building, which houses the Lehigh Admissions Office.
-The JSC has snacks, study spaces and a flat screen TV and is accessible between 9 a.m. and 9 p.m. to any Lehigh undergraduate by swiping their ID card.
+The Jewish Student Center is located at 233 W. Packer Avenue.
+The JSC has snacks, study spaces and a flat screen TV and is accessible between 9 a.m. and 9 p.m. to all students, faculty and staff using their ID card.